-- 1. FYA is an effective remedy for yellow traps (Brehmer et al., 2003). - Crash Modification Factors decreased as a result of changing from Doghouse display to Four-section vertical display with FYA (Srinivasan, 2011; Simpson and Troy, 2015). - FYA has no significant impact on the number of traffic conflicts in PPLT phasing.
+- 1. FYA is an effective remedy for yellow traps (Brehmer et al., 2003). - Crash modification factors decreased as a result of changing from a doghouse display to a four-section vertical display with an FYA (Srinivasan, 2011; Simpson and Troy, 2015). - 3.
+The FYA has no significant impact on the number of traffic conflicts in PPLT phasing.
 In some cases, it was associated with a reduction in LT traffic conflicts (Qi et al., 2012; Schattler et al., 2013). - 4.
-FYA reduces confusion among left-turning drivers as it conveys solely permissive leftturn phases (Brehmer et al., 2003). - 5.
+The FYA reduces confusion among left-turning drivers, as it conveys solely permissive left-turn phases (Brehmer et al., 2003). - 5.
 The flashing indications draw more attention and are better understood than solid indications.
-Per MUTCD, no complementary signs are required for conveying the meaning of FYA (Brehmer et al., 2003). - 6.
-FYA dilutes the meaning of Steady Yellow Arrow for the change of interval.
-When Steady Yellow Arrow follows Green Arrow, LT drivers clearing the intersection have the right of way.
-On the other hand, if it follows an FYA, LT drivers clearing the intersection must yield to the upcoming traffic (Qi et al., 2012). - Under heavy LT volume conditions, LT drivers may confuse Steady Yellow Arrow for FYA and proceed to the center of intersection to make a permissive LT.
-Nevertheless, PPLT control mode is not appropriate for intersections with heavy LT volumes (Qi et al., 2012).
+Per MUTCD, no complementary signs are required for conveying the meaning of an FYA (Brehmer et al., 2003). - The FYA dilutes the meaning of the steady yellow arrow for the change of interval.
+When a steady yellow arrow follows a green arrow, LT drivers clearing the intersection have the right of way.
+On the other hand, if it follows an FYA, then LT drivers clearing the intersection must yield to oncoming traffic (Qi et al., 2012).

-- 8. A dedicated compartment for FYA in four-section vertical displays provides a redundant safety measure for drivers who have difficulty recognizing colors. - 9.
-FYA is a relatively fail-safe indication.
-Misunderstanding of FYA may result in a safeaction such as stopping completely before turning left (Brehmer et al., 2003). - 10.
-Four-section displays with FYA has the capability for delaying the start of permissive indication.
-This strategy is employed to ensure LT permissive drivers are aware that the opposing through traffic has the right of way (Brehmer et al., 2003). - 11.
-In Four-section displays with FYA, the red indication can be displayed after a leading LT.
-This is not convenient with Doghouse displays, as its red indication is shared between LT and adjacent through movements (Brehmer et al., 2003). - 12.
+- Under heavy LT volume conditions, LT drivers may confuse a steady yellow arrow for an FYA and proceed to the center of intersection to make a permissive LT.
+Nevertheless, the PPLT control mode is not appropriate for intersections with heavy LT volumes (Qi et al., 2012). - 8.
+A dedicated compartment for an FYA in four-section vertical displays provides a redundant safety measure for drivers who have difficulty recognizing colors. - The FYA is a relatively fail-safe indication.
+Misunderstanding of the FYA may result in a safe action such as stopping completely before turning left (Brehmer et al., 2003). - 10.
+Four-section displays with an FYA have the capability to delay the start of the permissive indication.
+This strategy is employed to ensure LT permissive drivers are aware that the opposing through-traffic has the right of way (Brehmer et al., 2003). - In four-section displays with an FYA, the red indication can be displayed after a leading LT.
+This is not convenient with doghouse displays, as their red indication is shared between LT movements and adjacent through-movements (Brehmer et al., 2003). - 12.
 A study indicated that a change in signal phasing has more significant impact on safety than a change in permissive LT indication.
-Overall, PPLT with FYA is safer than PPLT (Noyce, Bergh and Chapman, 2007).
+Overall, PPLT with an FYA is safer than PPLT (Noyce, Bergh and Chapman, 2007).

-2.5.4.
-Doghouse and four-section vertical with FYA display - Operational considerations

-- 1. One study suggests that Four-section displays with FYA reduce the delay of LT vehicles and increase LT throughput as compared to Doghouse displays (Almoshaogeh, 2014). - Under Engineering assessment task of NCHRP project 3-54, FYA indication scored higher in categories of Operations and Versatility than Circular Green Ball indication in 5-Section displays (Brehmer et al., 2003).
-Please see 2.2.2.5.
+- 2.5.4.
+Doghouse and Four-Section Vertical with an FYA Display Operational Considerations - One study suggested that four-section displays with an FYA reduce the delay of LT vehicles and increase LT throughput in comparison to doghouse displays (Almoshaogeh, 2014). - 2.
+Under the engineering assessment task of NCHRP project 3-54, the FYA indication scored higher in categories of operations and versatility than the circular green ball indication in five-section displays (Brehmer et al., 2003).
+Please see Error!